JetBrains-Research/paddle/README.md

 - automatic [SDK configuration](https://www.jetbrains.com/help/idea/configuring-python-sdk.html) for
   Paddle projects;
 - smart auto-completion and pre-configured YAML templates for Paddle build files;
-- facilities (like copy-paste handlers) to migrate from `requirements.txt` to Paddle YAML configurations;
+- features (like copy-paste handlers) to migrate from `requirements.txt` to Paddle YAML configurations;
 - a number of code inspections to check the build configuration files;
 - built-in task runners for Python scripts, tests, and linters;